raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 ### local, global, short-term, long-term

-The practical problem with balancing architectural waste on a task against technical debt, is that architectural waste is a *local* and *immediate* concern, while technical debt is a *global* and *long-term* concern.
+The practical problem with balancing architectural waste on a task against technical debt, is that architectural waste is a *local* and *short-term* concern, while technical debt is a *global* and *long-term* concern.

 To illustrate this, let's consider what a feature we are going to implement in JavaScript.
 We might decide that it is fastest and simplest to write "Vanilla JS" to implement a feature.
 However, every developer has their own particular idea of what constitutes "Vanilla JS."
 Thus an application or service written by several different developers, each of whom writes in their personal dialect of "Vanilla JS," can wind up being a hodgepodge of barely compatible piles of code, with much overlap and duplication of functionality, precariously glued together.